 An experimental Ebola vaccine has triumphed in West Africa.

-Of 5,837 people in Guinea who received a single shot of the vaccine, rVSV-ZEBOV, in the shoulder, none became infected with the virus 10 to 84 days after vaccination.
-That’s “100% protection,” researchers report December 22 in the Lancet.
+Of 5,837 people in Guinea and Sierra Leone who received a single shot of the vaccine, rVSV-ZEBOV, none became infected with the virus 10 to 84 days after vaccination.
+That’s 100 percent protection, researchers report online December 22 in the Lancet.

-World Health Organization researcher Ana Maria Henao-Restrepo and colleagues tested a “ring vaccination” approach, by immediately vaccinating family members and other contacts of people infected with Ebola.
-This strategy seemed to staunch the virus’s spread.
+World Health Organization researcher Ana Maria Henao-Restrepo and colleagues tested a “ring vaccination” approach, immediately vaccinating family members and other contacts of people infected with Ebola.
+This strategy seemed to staunch the virus’ spread.
 Among 4,507 people never vaccinated or who got a delayed vaccine, 23 contracted Ebola.

-The findings echo preliminary results reported in 2015, and offer a promising line of defense for future outbreaks.
-But scientists still do not know how long-lasting the vaccine’s protection would be.
+The findings echo preliminary results (SN: 9/5/15, p.
+6) and offer a promising line of defense for future outbreaks.
+But scientists do not know how long the vaccine’s protection lasts.